 - Oregon produces some 220 crops and livestock commodities -a greater variety than any state except Florida and California.
 The value of these crops and commodities totals more than four billion dollars each year.

-- There are approximately four million migrant and seasonal farmworkers in the U.S. today, with Oregon agricultural industries and farms reliant upon up to 90,000 each year.
+- There are approximately 8 million farmworkers in the U.S. today, with Oregon agricultural industries and farms reliant upon up to 180,000 each year.

-- The median household income for FHDC residents is under$22,000.
+- The median household income for FHDC residents is under$28,000 (a family of four)

-- Recent research shows 14% of FHDC residents went hungry at some point last year (2016) and more than 50% were “food insecure.”
+- Recent research shows 14% of FHDC residents went hungry in 2016, and more than 50% were considered”food insecure.”